-- Know the relationship between film and culture
+- Identify the relationship between film and culture

-- Understand how filmmakers communicate ideas, messages and meanings to viewers through the screen
+- Describe how filmmakers communicate ideas, messages and meanings to viewers through the screen

-- Evaluate messages and meanings embedded in film through analysis.
+- Interpret messages and meanings embedded in film through analysis.

 There are three fundamental approaches to Film Studies know as the ‘three Cs”: critical, creative, and cultural.
 The three Cs provide a framework for approaching film studies in the Humanities.